maxivak/docker-app/readme.md

 # Docker app

 Docker app is a tool to install and setup Docker containers.
-It uses Dockerfile, Chef and other provisioning tools.
+It uses Dockerfile, Chef and other tools for provisioning.

 Features:
 * Config files are in Ruby.